TechColab/DeWinCNC/README.md

 Can take power entirely from the USB host, or from a common industrial 24Vdc supply.

-Limit switch inputs have convenoent screw-terminal connectors.
+Limit switch inputs have convenient screw-terminal connectors.

 In common with RAMPS:
 Limit switch headers, I2C & reset botton.